GioArcilla/aws-ec2-health-check/scripts/README.md

 1) Connects to AWS
 2) Retrieves EC2 metadata
 3) Displays operational information
-4) Repeatable tasking and automation
+## Summary:
-5) Clean calls for cloud logic
+This is a repeatable tasking and automated monitoring tool that is specifically designed for clean calls and returns, dedicated for cloud logic

 ## Version History
 - 2026-03-02: Version history added